hearhellacopters/tex-decoder/README.md

 This project was born from the desire to have a single library that could convert any image format.
 Having been using tools like [Noesis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91) and [PVRTool](https://developer.imaginationtech.com/pvrtextool/) in the past, I wanted something I could translate quickly to a Node app and then use in a web site without having to redo work.

 I'm happy to connect and grow this library if others find it useful.
 Pull requests or [bug reports](https://github.com/hearhellacopters/tex-decoder/issues) are welcome!

+## Disclaimer

+All libraries are presented *as is*, I take no responsibility for outside use.

+**If you plan to implement these libraries for anything other than personal or educational use, please be sure you have the appropriate permissions from the original owners.**

 ## License